A-Ghoreishi/2048-BP-Mini-Project/README.md

 - Tiles combine when they have the same value.
 - Randomly generates new tiles after each move.
 - Displays the current score and game over status.
-- Selecting the color of the environement
+- Selecting the color of the environment

 ## Prerequisites